Alluxio

 • Set alluxio.master.mount.table.root.ufs in conf/alluxio-site.properties to a tmp directory in the local filesystem (e.g., alluxio.master.mount.table.root.ufs=/tmp).

 • Turn on remote login service so that ssh localhost can succeed.
 To avoid the need to repeatedly input the password, you can add the public SSH key for the host into ~/.ssh/authorized_keys.
-See this tutorial for more details.
+See for more details.

 Mount RAMFS file system